greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/pg_filedump.html.md

   :   Optional.
 Specify the compression level (`1`, `2`, `3`, or `4`).
 If not
       specified, defaults to `0`.

-  -M  Checksum option for AppendOnly files, by default tool considers
+  -M
-      checksums not present
+  :   Optional.
+Checksum option for append-optimized files; by default, the utility  considers checksums not present

-  -O  Orientation of AppendOnly table (row or column),
+  -O
-      default=row if not not specified.
+  :   Optional.
+Specifies orientation of the append-optimized table (either `row` or `column`); if not specified, defaults to `row`.

 ## <a id="examples"></a>Examples